How does poverty impact child development

-- Low brain function: Malnourished and exhausted children aren’t able to actively participate in their education, which may lead to poor performance and force them to drop out of school.
+- Low brain function: Malnourished and exhausted children aren’t able to actively participate in their education, which may lead to poor performance and force them to leave school.

 Children without a proper education can often be forced to work as unskilled and manual labourers, usually in agriculture, mining or manufacturing.
 These jobs are physically intensive, low paid and many children aren’t old enough to handle working in such tough industries.
-This makes them vulnerable to injury and exploitation by their employers.
+They are at a higher risk of injury and exploitation by their employers.

 Mental and emotional health